mxcl/YOLOKit/README.markdown

 better.
 If you use Xcode, you will just have to remember the arguments that YOLOKit blocks take.
 Someone should radar this.

+Also in several cases we accept a block or an object or a class, so completion cannot work well.
+As iOS developers we have become fond of Xcode’s powerful completion, but we should admit that for YOLOKit is it less important, we aren't completing long multiply-named parameter methods.
+With YOLOKit all methods are short and their parameters easy to remember.

 Contribution
 ------------
 Please open issues for suggestions and pull requests for contributions.